STEWARDSHIP

 Land

-We are currently in need of more land for the cows, and another green house.
+We are currently in need of more land for the cows and another greenhouse.

 Relationships